stianste/BERT-NLI/README.md

 # BERT-NLI
-A PyTorch implementation using the BERT network from google to solve the tas of NLI.
+A PyTorch implementation using the BERT network from Google to solve the task of NLI.